apache/druid/docs/development/extensions-core/druid-basic-security.md

 ```

 To use the Basic authenticator, add an authenticator with type `basic` to the authenticatorChain.
-The authenticator needs to also define a credentialsValidator with type 'metadata' or 'ldap'.
+The default credentials validator (`credentialsValidator`) is `metadata`.
+To use the LDAP validator, define a credentials validator with a type of 'ldap'.
-If credentialsValidator is not specified, type 'metadata' will be used as default.

 Configuration of the named authenticator is assigned through properties with the form: